+* Annual targets for 2023-2027 are capped at 95%.

 For the purposes of setting this long-term goal and interim targets, Massachusetts calculates progress toward English language proficiency based on the individual results of students who participated in two successive administrations of the ACCESS tests (i.e., the current and most recent year of administration), according to the following steps:

-Set growth-to-proficiency targets for Massachusetts students, currently based on 2013 and 2014 historical data for students in the WIDA consortium, the student’s number of years in a U.S. school, and proficiency level on the prior year’s test.
+Set progress to proficiency targets for Massachusetts students, based on their current level of proficiency (as determined by ACCESS) and the number of years each student has been enrolled in a Massachusetts public school.

-Calculate and assign a Student Growth Percentile for ACCESS (SGPA), a number between 1-99, to each Massachusetts student who took ACCESS tests in two successive years, and compare the SGPA with the growth-to-proficiency target based on the prior year’s proficiency level and number of years the student has attended a U.S. school (Note: “Massachusetts school” is used as a proxy for attending a U.S. school).

-If the student’s SGPA meets or exceeds the target listed in the table for a student at that proficiency level and with that many years in a Massachusetts school, then the student is on track toward attainment of English proficiency within the established number of years, and is considered to be “making progress.”
+If the student’s score on the next administration of the ACCESS assessment is equal to or higher than their individual progress to proficiency target, then the student is on track to attaining English language proficiency within the established number of years and is considered to be “making progress.”

+Calculate the percentage of ELs in the state (and in each district and school) who are making progress toward attaining English proficiency in the established timeframe.

 Provide the measurements of interim progress toward the long-term goal for increases in the percentage of English learners making progress in achieving English language proficiency.